M.Tech Mechanical Engineering (Robotics and Automation)

 - In case student is receiving any government scholarship/stipend, University stipend will not be applicable.

-For admission under sponsored category, candidate should have a minimum two years of full time work experience in a registered firm/ company/ industry/ educational and/or research institute / any Government Department or Government Autonomous Organization in the relevant field in which admission is sought.
-Sponsorship Certificate is mandatory for the admission.
+For admission under sponsored category, candidate must have a minimum of two years of full-time work experience in a registered firm, company, industry, educational/ research institute, Government Department, or Government Autonomous Organization in the relevant field in which admission is sought.
+A Sponsorship Certificate (in the prescribed format) is mandatory for admission under this category.

 - Integrated Mechanical Engineering Expertise : Apply advanced mechanical engineering knowledge and tools with a multi-disciplinary approach to tackle real-world challenges in robotics and automation.